3 Reasons Why Revenue Cycle Budgets Create Big Losses

 Budgets are a key staple of proper financial controls used by CFOs on a regular basis.
 They have their undeniable place as part of a sound governance model.
 However, budgets and benchmarks also create significant losses if not utilized with caution and trepidation.

-- Budgets miss half the picture and therefor threaten P&L
+1. Budgets miss half the picture and therefore threaten P&L

 Budgets are typically determined using the previous budget, and then making adjustments given various business factors.
 It is an exercise designed to answer the questions: “How much will it cost me to do something”, and “How much can I afford on this activity”.
 This exercise creates limiting parameters to make that number fit an overall financial objective.
 For revenue cycles, the truly critical question that is often not asked is: “How much does it cost to not do something”.
 Let’s expand.
 Many revenue cycles are under-resourced to achieve optimal cash receipts associated with earned revenue.
 Budgets look at the cost side of the equation, and follow the inertia of historic budgets.
 They miss the fact that additional, carefully selected, and appropriate resourcing- be it technology, staff, or re-organization, can unlock additional cash well beyond the required spend, and do so on a very short timeline; most certainly within the budget cycle itself.
 The key to solving this dilemma: Create a precise quantification of the remaining opportunity in addition to a reliable, cost effective method to capture it quickly, reliably, and sustainably.